 Research should be conducted in such a way that the personal life of subjects is least disturbed.
 When collecting data, this means that only data that is necessary for the research should be gathered, and whenever possible should be gathered anonymously.
 This is especially true in the case of special, sensitive data.

-Any time information is gathered directly from respondents, their express and informed consent (example, chapter 6 - in Dutch) is required.
+Any time personal information is gathered directly from respondents, their express and informed consent is required.
 Respondents should be aware what data is gathered, by whom, and where they can turn to for additional information.
 Data gathered should be in proportion to the research aim; researchers should only gather data which is needed to answer the research question – no more.
 At the same time, practicality and ethical concerns require that the data gathered is sufficient to answering the research question.
 Balancing these requirements can be challenging, but at the very least researchers should resist the urge to gather more data just because they can.

 The codes of conduct for research and data protection apply to existing data sets as well.
 In practice, this means that you can only use existing data when respondents have given their consent to the initial researchers.
 Additionally, care should be taken when combining datasets – when two anonymous datasets with non-personal information combined allow individuals to be identified, the new dataset should be treated as personal identifiable data.